How to Use Big Data for the eCommerce Business? 20 Ways from 15 Experts

 How to use Big Data to Secure Online Payments?

 eCommerce customers prefer diversified payment options owing to the individual's social, financial, and convenience factors.
 Business owners also need to protect their customers against cyber theft to gain their trust.
-Once again, big data empowers companies with the knowledge that helps them provide diverse and secure online payments.
+Once again empowered by big data, ecommerce companies with the knowledge that helps them provide diverse and secure online payments.

 Paul Kovalenko, CEO of Langate, says, "In 2020, every $1 of fraud costs $3.36 to the US retailer, so eCommerce businesses strive to minimize fraud losses, and it becomes possible with Big Data.
 Big Data analyzes all transactions in real-time, reviewing them for correspondence to the fraud patterns, detecting new fraud patterns, and minimizing false positives."